Alexandria Callahan, MA, LPC, R-DMT, GLCMA

 Callahan also shows patients how to use relaxation techniques to further enhance their mental and emotional well-being.
 She says it helps patients cope during their cancer journeys and feel more like their normal selves.

-Callahan, who is also a Reiki master practitioner, emphasizes that CTCA is unique in its integration of holistic, mind-body medicine with traditional treatments for cancer.
+A Reiki master practitioner, Callahan emphasizes that CTCA is unique in its integration of holistic, mind-body medicine with traditional treatments for cancer.

 Before becoming a member of the CTCA Mind-Body Medicine team in February 2009, Callahan completed internships in the Chicago area.
 She gained experience in counseling and helped developmentally delayed adolescents with physical and emotional trauma through dance/movement therapy sessions.